emberjs/guides/source/localizable/routing/query-params.md

-with dynamic segment `/:team_name` and controller query param "filter", if you navigate to `/badgers` and filter by `"rookies"`, then navigate to `/bears` and filter by `"best"`, and then navigate to `/potatoes` and filter by `"lamest"`, then given the following nav bar links,
+with dynamic segment `/:team_name` and controller query param "filter", if you navigate to `/badgers` and filter by `"rookies"`, then navigate to `/bears` and filter by `"best"`, and then navigate to `/potatoes` and filter by `"worst"`, then given the following nav bar links,

 ```handlebars
 {{#link-to "team" "badgers"}}Badgers{{/link-to}}